dhebariyajenil/Study-Notion/README.md

 ## Configuration

 1. Set up a MongoDB database and obtain the connection URL.
+2. You Can Also Use .env.example file as reference
-2. Create a `.env` file in the `server` directory with the following environment variables:
+3. Create a `.env` file in the `server` directory with the following environment variables:
    ```
     MONGODB_URL="Path"
     PORT=4000